Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech has covered the spread on two occasions this season.

-- This season, the Hokies won ATS in their only game as an underdog of 5 points or more.
+- The Hokies covered the spread in their only game when underdogs by 5 points or more.

-- Virginia Tech's games this season have hit the over on one of five set point totals (20%).

-- When Virginia Tech scores more than 22.6 points, it is 1-1 against the spread and 1-1 overall.
+- Virginia Tech is 1-1 against the spread and 1-1 overall when the team scores more than 22.6 points.

-- The Hokies collect 329.4 yards per game, only nine fewer than the 338.4 the Panthers allow.

-- The Hokies have turned the ball over six times, two fewer times than the Panthers have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.